Business, national and multinational, has an enormous role to play in Southern Africa's development and poverty reduction.

-However, corporates operating in southern Africa are often responsible for labour, human and environment rights abuses.
+However, corporates operating in Southern Africa are often responsible for labour, human and environmental rights abuses.
 Some companies regularly exploit governments’ weak infrastructure and capability to hold those companies to account.

 ACTSA calls for companies to be transparent, accountable and to exercise their power and wealth in ways which reduce poverty, inequality and discrimination, and promote rights and development.